![]() |

 Total cost = Tk 10

-Suppose, production value is Tk.9 or Tk.13 When the production value is Tk.13, which is greater than the total cost that is _profit concern.
-So, we should apply more variable cost to achieve the greatest profit.
-When the production value is Tk.9, it is loss concerned but since the fixed cost must be paid, if we do not continue production the loss is ‘11.3 and if we continue production, the loss is (Tk.10 = Th.1 only.
+Suppose the production value is Tk.9 or Tk.13 When the production value is Tk.13, which is greater than the total cost, that is _a profit concern.
+So, we should apply the more variable cost to achieve the greatest profit.
+When the production value is Tk.9, it is a loss concerned, but since the fixed cost must be paid, if we do not continue production, the loss is ‘11.3, and if we continue production, the loss is (Tk.10 = Th.1 only.
 That is why; the farm operator will continue the production to aim at the smallest loss.

-Application: By the help of cost principle, we can determine whether a production is profitable or not.
-Truly speaking, all farms and industries of the country are established depending on cost principle.
+Application: With the help of the cost principle, we can determine whether production is profitable or not.
+Truly speaking, all farms and industries of the country are established depending on the cost principle.